 For reasons of confidentiality the WRC will not report back to persons who report suspected undeclared work on the outcome of investigations.

-For general queries in relation to employment rights please contact the Workplace Relations Commission’s Information and Customer Services on our Lo-call number 1890 80 80 90, or (059) 917 89 90 (please note that charges to our Lo-call number may vary among services providers).
+For general queries in relation to employment rights please contact the Workplace Relations Commission’s Information and Customer Services on our number 0818 80 80 90, or (059) 917 89 90.

 Further information on other workplace relations services can also be found at www.workplacerelations.ie.